-Braces "{ }" are used to contain two or more lines of text or listed items to show that they are considered as a unit.
+Braces "{}" are used to contain two or more lines of text or listed items to show that they are considered as a unit.
 They are not commonplace in most writing but can be seen in computer programming to show what should be contained within the same lines.
 They can also be used in mathematical expressions.
-E.g. 2 { 1 + [23 - 3] } = x.
+Example: $2 \{ 1 + [23 - 3] \} = x$.

+Parentheses

 Parentheses "()" are curved notations used to contain further thoughts or qualifying remarks.
 However, parentheses can be replaced by commas without changing the meaning in most cases.

-E.g. John and Jane (who were actually half brother and sister) both have red hair.
+Example: John and Jane (who were actually half brother and sister) both have red hair.